univention/office365/doc/README-tools.md

 ---

-## List o365 users for all connections
+## List Office 365 users for all connections

 You can list one or all users in azure active directory for all connections you can use this script
 ```shell